sanghunka/fastapi-the-complete-course/readme.md

 - If we do not use this form, then our application in FastAPI is going to automatically assume that this is a query parameter
 - Do not have to type `...` after FastAPI 0.78

+## Quiz 4:
+- Question 1:API Headers are what?
+  - [ ] Allow APIs to send additional information to each request/response
+  - [ ] Are Key:Value pairs
+  - [x] Both